POL-U5410.02 Managing Telework Arrangements

 12. Employees Expected to Maintain Safe Alternate Worksites

-Employees are responsible for maintaining a safe work environment at their Alternate Worksite.
+Employees are responsible for maintaining a safe work environment at their Alternate Workstation.
 See Tips for Working from Home Safely.
 Questions about safety and ergonomics should be directed to the Environmental Health and Safety department.

-13. Worker’s Compensation Covers Job Related Injuries Only
+Worker's Compensation Covers Job Related Injuries Only

 Employees are covered by Workers’ Compensation for job-related injuries that occur in the course and scope of employment while teleworking.
-Workers’ compensation does not apply to an employee’s or third-party’s non-job-related injuries that occur at an employee’s Alternate Worksite.
+Workers’ compensation does not apply to an employee’s or third-party’s non-job-related injuries that occur at an employee’s Alternate Workstation.

-14. Requests for Telework Due to Disability, Family or Medical Leave Must be Referred to Human Resources
+15. Requests for Telework Due to Disability, Family or Medical Leave Must be Referred to Human Resources

 See also the Accommodating Persons with Disabilities Policy and the Taking Family or Medical Leave Policy.

-15. Performance Expectations Remain the Same Regardless of Telework Arrangements
+16. Performance Expectations Remain the Same Regardless of Telework Arrangements

 Supervisors must consistently apply employee performance expectations and performance review processes regardless of telework arrangements.
 If performance declines below satisfactory levels while teleworking, supervisors will first work with employees to address performance issues including identifying any barriers related to telework.